microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-base-workspace.md

 ```

 !!! caution
     If you're using a separate tenant for AAD app registrations to the one where you've deployed the TRE infrastructure resources, ensure you've signed into that tenant in the `az cli` before running the above command.
-See **Using a separate Azure Active Directory tenant** in [Pre-deployment steps](./pre-deployment-steps.md) for more details.
+See **Using a separate Azure Active Directory tenant** in [Setup Auth configuration](setup-auth-entities.md) for more details.

 Running the script will report `WORKSPACE_API_CLIENT_ID` and `WORKSPACE_API_CLIENT_SECRET` for the generated app.
 Copy these into `/templates/core/.env` so that automated testing will work.
 You also need to use `WORKSPACE_API_CLIENT_ID` in the POST body below.